 This project is the first comprehensive upgrade to our buildings in over 85 years, and we are excited to be moving forward with this much-needed renovation and enhancement.
-Preparatory work on the site will begin this fall, with construction scheduled to begin in the first quarter of 2021.
+Preparatory work on the site began in fall 2020, with construction scheduled to begin in the first quarter of 2021.

 Preparations will focus on interior protections and the 70th Street Garden:

 - A scrim has been erected behind the wrought-iron fence.